johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Thus we end where we began, with the foundational principle of transformative discipleship: the seed sown into the ground, in order to produce a harvest.

-> I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest—John 12.24
+> I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest—*John 12.24*

 This life-giving spiritual reality is at the heart of Jesus' own life, mission, ministry and pain-filled death.
 And this same principle forms the foundation and wellspring of Maize Plant Discipleship: